Art-of-WiFi/UniFi-API-client/README.md

 A PHP class that provides access to Ubiquiti's [**UniFi Network Controller**](https://unifi-network.ui.com/) API.

-UniFi Network Controller software versions 4.X.X, 5.X.X, 6.X.X, and 7.X.X (version 7.2.93 has been confirmed to work) are supported as well as UniFi OS-based controllers.
-This class is used by our API browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).
+UniFi Network Controller software versions 4.X.X, 5.X.X, 6.X.X, 7.X.X, and 8.X.X (version **8.0.21** has been confirmed to work)
+are supported as well as Network Applications on **UniFi OS-based consoles**.
+This class is used by our API browser tool which can be found
+[here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 The package can be installed manually or by using